Health Insurance for Gen Z

 Regular check-ups, screenings, and vaccinations are crucial for maintaining long-term health.
 Without insurance for these services, you may skip them to save money.
 This could raise your risk of serious health issues that might have been prevented or found early.

 Medical debt can create a significant setback in your financial journey, making it harder to save, invest, and build long-term wealth.
-This can affect the ability to achieve financial independence and security as they age.
+This can hinder their ability to achieve financial independence and security as they age.

 Without the financial safety net of health insurance, Gen Z remains highly vulnerable to unforeseen health crises that can have long-lasting and devastating consequences on their lives and finances.